gerarbot-js/edabit-challenges/README.md

 # edabit-challenges
-A collection of solved edabit challenges
+A collection of solved edabit challenges from [edabit.com](https://edabit.com/challenges)

+### Summary
+Challenges are completed in Java.